 - $175 for a 55 – minute couples session

-Payments are required prior to each session, and I accept cash and personal checks.
-I am credentialed with Carefirst/BCBS and take all of their PPO, POS, HMO and Federal plans) and JHH EHP (only Dr. Malouf accepts EHP).
+Insurance: Malouf Counseling and Consulting is credentialed with Carefirst/BCBS (PPO, POS, HMO and Federal plans) and JHH EHP (only Dr. Malouf accepts EHP).
 However, if you have a different insurance plan and it offers out-of-network benefits, you should receive some reimbursement for the cost of services.
 Most insurance companies that provide out-of-network benefits cover between 50%-80% of the cost per session.
-I would be happy to provide the necessary documentation for you to receive reimbursement for my services.
-I recommend that you contact your insurance provider and inquire about your “out-of-network” benefits (see instructions below).
+We are happy to provide the necessary documentation for you to receive reimbursement for services.
+We recommend that you contact your insurance provider and inquire about your “out-of-network” benefits (see instructions below).

 In-network insurance basics (BCBS/EHP only):

 If you are using BCBS or EHP insurance, it can still be helpful to contact your insurer to determine what costs you will be responsible for.
 In some cases the cost may be nothing and in others it can be over a hundred dollars per visit.
 Typical costs include:

 - Deductible: the amount you have to pay out-of-pocket before your insurance begins paying for your visits (can range from a few hundred to thousands, but may not always apply to mental health visits)

 - Copay: a flat cost you pay for each visit (typically ranging from $0-$50 regardless of the total fee for the visit)

 - Coinsurance: a percentage cost you pay in lieu of a copay (typically ranging from 0%-20% of the total fee for visit)

 As an example, let’s assume someone has a $1500 deductible that applies to mental health services and a $20 copay.
 If they saw a mental health provider who is in network at a rate of $150 per visit, the individual would end up paying $150 for each of the first ten visits (until they met their $1500 deductible).
 Afterwards, they would pay $20 per visit and insurance would reimburse the provider for the rest.
 However, if the deductible does NOT apply to mental health, they would just pay $20 from the beginning.